nearai/analytics/evaluation/README.md

-# Evaluation Dashboard
+# Evaluation Tools

-Tools for visualizing and analyzing agent evaluation metrics through an interactive dashboard.
+Tools for visualizing and analyzing agent evaluation metrics.

-## Dashboard Overview
+##Overview

 The Evaluation Dashboard provides a structured view of agent performance metrics, allowing for easy comparison across different agents, models, and configurations.